stpaulsspennymoor/stpaulsspennymoor.github.io/events.md

 We're celebrating Jesus being the light of the world, so why not wear something VERY bright!
 (No Halloween or scary clothes, please).

-There are two parts to this event:
+There are two parts to this event.
 **Light Party:** for children and their parents/carers with games, stories, crafts and more, plus tea will be provided for the children
 **Pizza Fun:** for older children and teenagers with board games and crafts, takeaway pizza and a thought about the Christian faith